Report: Dodgers agree to 12-year deal with Japanese pitcher Yoshinobu Yamamoto

 Yamamoto was posted to the MLB by the Buffaloes on Nov.
 20. Posting is a transfer system between Major League Baseball and the NPBL, allowing teams the opportunity to try and sign players from the opposing league for a fee.

+In this instance, the Dodgers will have to pay Orix $50.6 million, Passan reported.

-Several big league teams have been tied to the pitcher over recent weeks, most notably the New York Mets, New York Yankees, San Francisco Giants and Philadelphia Phillies.
-However, Yamamoto figures to join the already bright lights of Los Angeles, who were already perennial World Series favorites ahead of their billion dollar spending spree ahead of the 2024 season.
+Several big league teams have been tied to the pitcher over recent weeks, most notably the New York Mets, New York Yankees, San Francisco Giants, Boston Red Sox and Philadelphia Phillies.
+However, Yamamoto figures to join the already bright lights of Los Angeles, who were perennial World Series favorites prior to their billion dollar spending spree ahead of the 2024 season.

-The deal has not yet been made official by MLB officials or the Dodgers.
+The deal has not yet been made official by MLB or the Dodgers.

 for more features.